Safeya-Yasien/eco-collect/README.md

 # React + TypeScript + Vite

+A smart recycling platform with an Android app that uses machine learning to identify recyclable materials through image analysis.
+I built the web-based admin dashboard for managing users, collectors, waste types & prices, and waste transactions — and assisted in developing and integrating the ML model with the backend.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: